 This goes for dishes in your sink too.
 Make sure to not let them linger for days on end.
 If you do, you could easily end up with an ant problem on your hands.
 Basic cleanup is the easiest way to prevent an ant invasion of your home.

 Pests love to climb on foliage outside your home.
 It’s natural!
 But if those trees or bushes are touching your exterior walls, you’ll want to be sure to trim them back so that they can’t easily enter through cracks and crevices.
-That’s one easy way for ants and other critters to get into your home that you can easily prevent.
+That’s one easy way for carpenter ants, spiders and other common pests to get into your home that you can easily prevent.

 So grab your hedge trimmers and get to work.
 It’s a simple task that will take you mere minutes.

 What’s that?
 It’s a naturally occurring sedimentary rock that has been crumbled into a fine white powder.
-And this powder is what you use to attack your ant problem with.
-Spread out granules with the included powder duster and it will dehydrate the ants that find it.
+And this powder is what you use to attack your ants and do your own pest control.
+Spread out granules with the included powder duster (like a spray bottle for dust) and it will dehydrate the ants that find it.
 You can even use this to get rid of outdoor colonies completely.

-If your pest problems are more severe (that means normal in the South) you might want to break out the big guns in order to get rid of them.
-I suggest Talstar Pro, which actually helps to contain more than 75 different kinds of pests from ants to mosquitos and ticks to fleas.
+If your pest problems are more severe (that means normal in the South) you might want to break out the big guns and use the same stuff pest control professionals use.
+I suggest Talstar Pro, which actually helps to contain more than 75 different kinds of pests from flying insects like mosquitos, to ticks and fleas.

 I’ve been using Talstar Pro religiously for the last seven years and that’s because it is so much more effective than anything you can purchase from a big box home improvement store.
 Fortunately, you can get Talstar Pro for really cheap – and the bottle lasts forever (I’m still on my first one all these years later).

 If you’re worried that the pesticide application is above your pay grade, I promise you that it isn’t.
-Talstar Pro is incredibly easy to use.
+Talstar Pro is incredibly easy to use — you don’t need to be a professional exterminator.

-Follow the instructions to create a solution inside a garden sprayer.
+Mix the solution inside a garden spray bottle.
 Make sure you are wearing gloves.
 Spray the solution along the entire exterior of your home.
 This creates a barrier which bugs cannot cross and the solution has residual effects for three months.
 You can spray the in the interior of your home also but be sure to keep kids and pets away until the chemical has dried fully.
 That usually takes about an hour.

 To make you feel even better about how safe Talstar Pro is, commercial kitchens use this exact chemical for pest prevention too.
 If it’s good enough to use in professional kitchens where food is being prepared for hundreds of diners, then it’s good enough for me.
 Spray entry points thoroughly since that is where ants and other pests are most likely to enter your home.